elastic/rally/docs/track.rst

 With the operation type ``search`` you can execute `request body searches <http://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html>`_.
 It supports the following properties:

 * ``index`` (optional): An `index pattern <https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html>`_ that defines which indices should be targeted by this query.
 Only needed if the ``index`` section contains more than one index.
 Otherwise, Rally will automatically derive the index to use.
 If you have defined multiple indices and want to query all of them, just specify ``"index": "_all"``.
 * ``type`` (optional): Defines the type within the specified index for this query.
 By default, no ``type`` will be used and the query will be performed across all types in the provided index.
+Also, types have been removed in Elasticsearch 7.0.0 so you must not specify this property if you want to benchmark Elasticsearch 7.0.0 or later.
 * ``cache`` (optional): Whether to use the query request cache.
 By default, Rally will define no value thus the default depends on the benchmark candidate settings and Elasticsearch version.
 * ``request-params`` (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the `Python ES client API docs <http://elasticsearch-py.readthedocs.io/en/master/api.html#elasticsearch.Elasticsearch.search>`_.
 Parameters that are implicitly set by Rally (e.g. `body` or `request_cache`) are not supported (i.e. you should not try to set them and if so expect unspecified behavior).
 * ``body`` (mandatory): The query body.